weitsunglin/vsConsole-SimpleChatApplication/README.md

-# vsConsoleSimpleChatApplication  by Çağrı Şahin teacher
+# tutorial by Çağrı Şahin teacher